-This Taco Pie, oh my word.
-Have you ever started eating a meal and get sad halfway through it, because it’s almost over, but it’s so good you don’t want it to end?
+This Taco Pie Recipe, oh my word.
+Have you ever started eating a meal and got sad halfway through it, because it’s almost over, but it’s so good you don’t want it to end?
 That’s how I feel every time we have this taco pie.

 And let’s be honest, sometimes the leftovers are even better than the actual meal.
 That scenario pretty much sums up how I feel every time I eat this Taco Pie.

-If you’re making it on the fly it comes together really fast, too.
-Definitely a 30-minute meal.
-And as long as you have the staples for tacos, you can most likely make this without even needing to leave your house.
+The best part is that as long as you have the staples for tacos, you can most likely make Taco Pie without even needing to leave your house.

-Do you have to make it in a pie dish?
+Do you have to make Taco Pie in a pie dish?
 Nope.
-But it sure does make it more fun!
+But it sure makes it more fun!

 And when you have it later…or even the day of…put a fried egg on top.
-The creamy yolk is just perfect with the spicy, bold flavors from the pie.
+The creamy yolk is just perfect with the spicy, bold flavors of the pie.

 - 6 or 7 taco shells halved (12-14 pieces total, or make your own)